 The following are considered when picking a boy’s running and walking pair of shoe;

 Everyone wants to go out running while not only wearing comfortable shoes but also shoes that are very stylish.
 Boy children are not exceptions.
-Other runners would find the grey running shoes a plus in their running wardrobe.
-Shoes that easily blend with other colours in a boy running attire.
+Other young runners would find the boys shoes a plus in their running wardrobe.
+Shoes that easily blend with other colors in a boy running attire.
 This is a bonus feature as there won’t be a risk a boy looking like a scarecrow wearing shoes.
 Shoes can be fashion statement on their own

 Comfort is one of the main features considered when buying shoes and is never overlooked unless there is a very good reason to do so.
 A boys’ running and walking shoes should be very neutral and don’t offer any excessive amount of control features or cushioning to the feet of the runner.
 Comfort comes in very handy when you want to achieve your workout goals.
 Different running shoes serve different types of runners that is why light weight trainers are able to provide ample support to many runners and some have even added a modest amount of posting/ a firmer cushioning in the mid foot section.
 This helps to control any excessive pronation when running.
 Before buying any shoes makes sure it’s the most comfortable running shoes for your boy child.

 Different shoes cost differently in the market depending on the manufacture or brand, style, purpose or the area of purchase.
-Boys shoes are relatively costly but then they are a very good investment as a pair of running shoes.
+Boys shoes are relatively costly but then they are a very good investment as a pair of shoes for kids’ sporting activities.
 Once your child gets a pair that suits your personal needs as a runner you will not be disappointed that you had to spend an extra dollar for the shoes.

 It sounds basic but one of the key features in finding a good running shoe is the fit the boy.
 The last fitting or upper fit needs to be relatively snug – a running shoe that is too big will allow the foot to shear/slide in the trainer, which will increase the risk of blistering on the foot.
-Similarly, a trainer that is too small will add compression (squeezing) force on the foot and increase the risk of bone injury.
+Similarly, a trainer that is too small will add compression (squeezing) force on the foot and increase risky incidents of bone injury.
 If you get a poor fit what follows are those dreaded toenail problems that result in bleeding or bruising underneath the nail plate.
-Though it’s a little challenging to get a 100% fit, the above shoes have been with materials that influences the flexibility of the foot, hence being able to achieve the maximum fit of your feet.
-A wide fit means greater freedom of movement and a more comfortable feel, a tighter fit means more control.
-Downhill running for example requires good grip for more control and security, while running uphill requires high stability for an effective impression.
-Another bonus feature from these running shoes is that they have various lacing technologies for the different specific feet types and sizes hence being able to achieve the maximum fit.
-Another tip to make sure your running shoes fit properly is to always stretch your toes upwards and push your heel back while doing up your shoelaces.
+Though it’s a little challenging to get a 100% fit, the above shoes have been with materials that influences the flexibility of the runner’s foot, hence being able to achieve the maximum fit of your feet.
+A wider fit of the shoes, simply means more movement and a comfortability feeling and a more tight fit of the shoes equals to more control when running.
+For instance: downhill running needs good grip that comes with more control and additional security, but if you are running uphill you will look for high stability hence a more effective impression.
+Another bonus feature from these running shoes is that they have a variety of lacing technologies for the different specific feet types and sizes hence being able to achieve the maximum fit.
+Another tip is to always make sure your running shoes fit properly.

-It’s important to consider the type of surface you child runs on and the compatibility of the out sole.
-You might not have been aware but there are key differences in the type of outsole that is used for road trainers and other terrain suited types.
+It’s important to consider the type of terrain or trail your child runs on and the compatibility of the out sole.
+You might not have been aware but there are key differences in the outsole type that is used for road trainers and other terrain suited types.
 Those of you that have ever run on a surface with the wrong out sole may recall sliding around, which over a prolonged period of time can increase the risk of soft tissue injury.
 The shoes have the best out sole that is able to handle any type of terrain that you might experience when running, while still maintaining the natural movement of the feet while running.
 The outsole is also made with lightweight materials hence more fun running.

 Footwear for boys can often be overly engineered but there are some design features that contribute to reducing the mechanical forces on the foot and lower limb – therefore enhancing your running ability.
 The concept of bad pronation (the inward roll of the foot when walking or running) highlights how foot position can be a factor in the spectrum of mechanical forces that can eventually lead to lower limb symptoms.
 A good shoe should be able to allow motion control but to a limited level, it should not in any way hinder the natural movement of the feet while running.
 That is the shoe should not be too stiff nor too loose, as this affects the protective feature of the shoes.

-Different types of running shoes are made to accommodate different types of feet and the different environments that people run in.
-Once you have determined the type of running your child is going to do and how he will be using his running shoes, then the next step will be to determine the type of shoes that will be able to meet his running needs and will work out best for him as a runner.
-We have different types of shoes that suit different types of runners depending on the level of running experience and intense of running workout.
+The different varieties of shoes you will find are designed & made to suit different running styles and environments, also they address the various types of running feet types.
+Once you have discovered the kind of race or running your child is going for and how he will be using his running shoes, then the next step will be to determine the shoe band with the ability to meet your son’s running needs and will work out best for him as a runner.
+We have different types of shoes which suit different types of runners depending on the level of running experience and intense of running workout.

 Q. How often should i replace my child’s running shoes?

 A. For a boy runner doing daily runs while in school, that comes out to a new pair every five to six months.
-Though according to some researchers, running shoes should be replaced anywhere from 300 to 500 miles after the first wear.
-With kids its good to replace their running shoes as often as you can.
+Though according to some researchers, running shoes ought to be replaced anywhere from 300 to 500 miles after the first wear.
+With kids its good to have their running shoes replaced as often as you can.